yhua123/harbor/docs/expand_hard_disk.md

 # Expand the Hard Disk of Virtual Appliance

-If you install Harbor with OVA, the persistent data(such as images and database) is stored in a hard disk which is mounted on directory "/data", and the default size is 60GB.
+If you install Harbor with OVA, the persistent data(such as images and database) is stored in a hard disk which is mounted on directory "/data", and the default size is 50GB.
 As more and more images are pushed into it, the capacity may not meet your requirements.

-You can check the space on Harbor web UI by clicking on **Projects**:
+You can check the space on Harbor web UI by clicking on the admin's name at the upper left corner and selecting "About" from the drop-down menu if you log in with an admin user:

 ![lvm](img/lvm/check_on_ui_01.png)